Hidetoshi Mitsusada

+Hidetoshi Mitsusada (光貞秀俊, Mitsusada Hidetoshi) is a former racing driver and current motorsport announcer from Japan.
+He currently serves as a commentator for Super GT on J Sports, partnering lead announcer Sascha Boeckle on its live broadcasts.

 Career

 Mitsusada began competing in Japanese Formula Three in 1991 with Now Motor Sports and secured a podium in his first season with the team.
 By 1993, he continued to race with the team and won his first race, along with a further four podium finishes.
 He finished 4th in the championship, and represented the team at the 1993 Macau Grand Prix.
 In 1994, he graduated to Formula Nippon and drove for DOME.
 In 1995, he continued racing in Formula Nippon now for Team 5Zigen, and also raced for Toyota Team Cerumo in the Japanese Touring Car Championship.
 In that series he secured 57 points and 2 podium finishes driving their Toyota Corona.
 In 1996, Mitsusada made his debut at the 24 Hours of Le Mans, racing for Team SARD Toyota Co Ltd in their Toyota Supra.
 He also raced for the first time in Super GT with the Toyota Castrol Team, having close battles with the Lark McLaren F1.
 A return to Formula Nippon in the same year followed, again with Team 5Zigen, however over the 10 races he scored no points.
 For 1997, he switched to Cosmo Team Cerumo and saw greater success with three podium finishes and 4th place in the championship.

 For 1998, Mitsusada moved away from Japan to compete in the final three rounds of the Formula 3000 International Championship with Nordic Racing.
 His best result came in the final round of the season with a 15th place finish.
 He returned to Japan for 1999, and once again competed in Formula Nippon this time with Nakajima Racing.
 He finished the season in 3rd place, collecting 2 wins and 31 points along the way.
 He also raced for the team three times in Super GT, winning 1 race.